lee2sman/nosebook/_posts/2019-12-25-code-sketching-2019.md

 - Keep sketches really simple
 - Prioritize iteration over novelty — how can I push an old sketch to be new?

-Zach does a great job of showing his work and describing his practice in this 2017 talk he gave for the AIGA.
+Zach does a great job of showing his work and describing his practice in this [2017 talk](https://www.youtube.com/watch?v=bmztlO9_Wvo) he gave for the American Institute for Graphic Arts.

-<iframe width="600" height="415" src="https://www.youtube-nocookie.com/embed/bmztlO9_Wvo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 What I like about his process is the emphasis on iteration, using yesterday's code sketch potentially as the basis for today's.
 What code can be copied, then modified to move forward into new and surprising territory?
 Part of the goal of his code sketching is to engage with an audience.
 He makes daily posts of his work as video on Instagram.
 A significant number of Zach's code sketches find their way into commercial projects.

 ### My goals